Does multiple tanks in the inventory benefit the Indian Army?

 What is the Alternative?

-Procuring platforms is a cost & time intensive process.
-The systems under consideration can take upwards of 36-48 months for delivery if there are no customer specific modifications involved.
-Also, overseas procurements are a drain to the exchequer as these platforms will be dependent on the foreign supplier for Maintenance, Spares and Overhaul throughout its life-time.
+Procuring platforms is a cost & time-intensive process.
+The systems under consideration can take upwards of 36-48 months for delivery if there are no customer-specific modifications involved.
+Also, overseas procurements are a drain to the exchequer as these platforms will be dependent on the foreign supplier for Maintenance, Spares, and Overhaul throughout their lifetime.

 So, how can we address this?
-There are two possible immediate things that can be done:
+Two possible immediate things can be done:

 1. Increase in the number of ATGMs